-The times in which the sexual harassment is reported and an New York City or Philadelphia sexual harassment attorney is retained, means that the victim has a better chance of getting justice; yet those reported incidents are highly unlikely to make headline news.
+The times in which the sexual harassment is reported and a New York City or Philadelphia sexual harassment attorney is retained means that the victim has a better chance of getting justice, yet those reported incidents are highly unlikely to make headline news.

 - Britney Spears: Her former bodyguard, Fernando Flores claimed that oftentimes she would flash him, invite him into her bedroom when she was naked, and do other off-handed things in several unsuccessful attempts to seduce him throughout the two months of his employment back in 2010.

 An out of court settlement was reached in 2012 for an undisclosed amount of money to prevent Flores from leaking humiliating information about her to the public.

 - Al Gore: Licensed massage therapist, Holly Hagerty from Portland, OR, claimed that the former vice president became both threatening and angry as she resisted his sexual advances.
 At one point, he even tried to rip her clothes off and have sex with her.

 After looking into the matter further and finding several contradictions in the allegations, as well as a ton of inconsistencies, the Portland authorities decided to drop the case and not pursue any further charges.